KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Stage 4.3** - Hide edit and create behind admin login

+- At the bottom of the site, have an "admin" link.
+    - This link will ask for a login.
+    - If the correct login is provided, the user will be redirected to a page with two links: "edit" and "new post."
+    - If a user tries to access any of the admin pages directly, they will be redirected to the login page.
 - When the edit button is clicked, it should ask for a password and username.
     - If vaild credentials are given, the user should be taken to the "edit post" page.
     - If credentials are invalid, redirect the user to the blog homepage and display a notification that their login credentials were incorrect.
 Just use an `alert()` for this.